masonj5n/clipsync/README.md

+# WIP!
+There are several "unwraps" that need to be handled correctly and ergonomic upgrades to be made.

 # Clipsync

 Clipsync is a neovim plugin that pushes the content of the `+` buffer to a remote host's clipboard any time content is yanked into it.